spacejockeycl/area51/README.md

 Common Lisp is a wonderfully powerful and pragmatic language with a long and rich history.
 I believe, for the new interested user, learning Emacs and Slime is a premature optimization.
-If a new user wishes to learn Common Lisp it should only take a few actions to get from start to evaluation.
+If a new user wishes to learn Common Lisp it should the fewest actions to get from  nil to eval.

 Area51's only aim is to provide that simplicity.